top of page

 At @trilloydy, we have athletes from various backgrounds, ages and experience.
 We have an excellent team spirit, an ethos of enjoying the training and a will to give your all on race day.
 Keeping the easy work easy and the hard work hard, we aim to do the very best at everything we do!

-We are not a big squad nor a triathlon club, however, we do target races to compete together both at home and abroad, and with smiles on our faces.
+We are not a big squad nor a triathlon team or club.
+However, we do target races to compete together both at home and abroad, and with smiles on our faces.

 Our 2025 IMW Athletes